Outland (film): Plot

 O'Niel waits for the arrival of the hitmen on a supply shuttle from the other side of Jupiter.
 Realizing what is coming and with only Dr. Lazarus willing to help him, O'Niel sends a message to his family promising to return to Earth when his "job is done".
 O'Niel ambushes the assassins one by one.
 Lazarus helps him kill the first by trapping him in a pressurized corridor; O'Niel activates a bomb, causing an explosive decompression that kills the man.
 The second is killed in a glass greenhouse structure of the outpost when O'Niel tricks him into shooting a window, causing it to break open and blow him out to his death.

-O'Niel is then confronted and attacked by Sheppard's inside man—one of his own deputies, Sgt.
+O'Niel is then confronted and attacked by Sheppard's inside — one of his own deputies, Sgt.
 Ballard.
 The two fight outside the outpost near the satellite structure until O'Niel pulls Ballard's oxygen hose, suffocating him as he pushes him into an electrical generation station, vaporizing him on impact.
 O'Niel then confronts the surprised Sheppard inside the outpost's recreation bar, knocking him out with one punch.
 It is implied Sheppard will now be brought to justice or murdered by his own associates.
 O'Niel, however, has already contacted his superiors about Sheppard's associates, some of whom are Con-Am executives, and shortly before his departure receives a communication that warrants have been issued for their arrests.
 (Note: This plot point is not shown in all versions of the film, including the one available from the Amazon Prime streaming service.)
 O'Niel bids farewell to Lazarus and leaves on the shuttle to join his wife and son on the journey back to Earth.